N-Wouda/Urban-Waste-Collection/README.md

 - `simulate`, the simulation runscript.
   This script runs a single simulation using a given collection strategy.
 - `analyze`, the analysis script.
+- `plot`, which can plot a set of simulated routes on top of OSM.

 These programs can be ran as `poetry run <script name>`, for example:
 ```shell
 poetry run ingest
 ```

-Note that most programs depend on data available in the `data/` directory.
+Note that some programs depend on data available in the `data/` directory.
 This directory is not on GitHub.

+## How to cite

+TODO

+## License

+Copyright (C) 2023, Niels Wouda and Nicky van Foreest

+Unless expressly noted otherwise, the code in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.